-Ken Fisher's hobbies include studying the history of Kings Mountain, California, 19th century redwood lumbering and anything about redwoods.
-He and his wife Sherrilyn have three adult sons.
+Ken Fisher's hobbies include the history of Kings Mountain, California and 19th century redwood lumbering history.

 Praise for books by Kenneth Fisher as well as praise for Mr. Fisher himself:

 "Much of Fisher's success is due to his career-long practice of challenging the conventional wisdom of investing." - Mary Scott, Research Magazine (from "Befriending Your Brain," Research Magazine, February 2007)